-This sculpting tool is one of the most common procedures performed today, with minimal incisions placed in natural creases, to allow access to the middle and deep fat compartments for extraction.
+This sculpting technique is one of the most common procedures performed today, with minimal incisions placed in natural creases to allow access to the middle and deep fat compartments for extraction.
 Liposuction is ideally suited for fat removal where the integrity of the underlying musculature is good and the elasticity of the skin is sufficient to shrink smoothly to the contour of the fat removed.

 Ultrasound liposuction involves a special cannula that emits ultrasonic energy to break up fat and make it easier to remove.
 Vaser is one of the more well-known ultrasound liposuction systems.
 Tumescent liposuction involves injecting a tumescent "wetting" solution into the treatment area to firm up fat and make it easier to suction out of the body.
 This wetting solution contains a local anesthetic, for pain management, and epinephrine, which constricts the blood vessels to minimize bleeding and swelling.

 Liposuction can help you permanently remove fat cells in the following areas:

 Liposuction does not treat obesity and is not a substitute for diet and proper exercise.
 Liposuction is not intended to improve or remove cellulite, and, in many instances, may make such dimpling worse.